Bachelor of Science in Rangeland Ecology and Management

-The Rangeland Ecology & Management major is offered through the Departments of Natural Resources and Environmental Science (NRES) and Agriculture, Nutrition & Veterinary Science (ANVS).
-The curriculum provides a solid, interdisciplinary foundation for science-based decision making in natural resource management.
+The Rangeland Ecology and Management major is offered through the Department of Agriculture, Nutrition & Veterinary Science (ANVS).
+The curriculum provides a solid foundation for science-based decision making in natural resource management.

 Students acquire a strong background in basic sciences (e.g., biology, chemistry, and mathematics) and in courses addressing critical issues in vegetation ecology and management, sustainability and restoration of rangeland resources, watershed integrity, wildlife habitat, forage use and conservation of natural ecosystems.
 This major is designed for those students interested in pursuing skills and careers focused on the ecology, use, restoration, and management of rangeland ecosystems and natural resources.